 If you’re looking for an industrial barn style venue for your wedding, then Carrick Castle estate, near Lochgoilhead is a brilliant place to host your celebrations.

-The estate is situated in Cairndow, with a beautiful lodge with guest rooms to accomodate the bridal party.
-While the estate is seperate from the castle itself, you can still see the old castle from the balcony of the lodge.
-As well as having several guest rooms, it has a kitchen, dining area, piano, a games room, and it’s perfect for a self-catering escape, and would be a perfect escape to turn your wedding day into a celebratory weekend with close friends and family.
+Carrick Castle Estate is situated in Cairndow, with a beautiful lodge with guest rooms to accommodate the bridal party.
+Although the estate is separate from the castle itself, you can still see the old castle from the balcony of the lodge.
+In addition to several guest rooms, it has a kitchen, dining area, piano, a games room, and it’s perfect for a self-catering escape, and would be a perfect escape to turn your wedding day into a celebratory weekend with close friends and family.

 The barn itself is fantastic too – large and bright.
 I find a lot of farm style buildings -whether barns, byres, or converted stables – can be quite dark inside.
 While it can look atmospheric, what I loved about this venue was the use of skylights which allows gorgeous beams of natural daylight in, which is always more flattering than artificial light.
 While twinkling lights can be atmospheric, I personally felt that those lovely beams of light were so pretty, and I felt that it was the lightness of the building that made it distinctly different from a lot of other similar venues throughout Scotland that opt for a darker feel.
 The walls are beautiful too – natural wood, and soft grey concrete, which makes it a wonderful blank canvas and you can play with the combination to dress it up to suit your style of wedding.

 First Look Before Ceremony